 3. Pioneer GM-D9605 5 channel class D amp – A great-sounding and affordable way to power a whole system.

-Normally power an entire sound system in your ride is really costly!
+Normally, powering an entire sound system with 2 amps with good power can easily cost $400 and above.
 Few amps with front, rear, and a subwoofer channel are affordable except for the lower-end competitors.

 However, the Pioneer GM-D9605 5-channel class D amp sets a new standard for affordable quality.
-It provides 4 channels of full-range (adjustable) sound and a dedicated mono subwoofer channel (low-pass only).
+You’ll get 4 channels of full-range (adjustable) sound and a dedicated mono subwoofer channel with great power ratings all around.

 For near $200 you’ll get some fantastic power and sound: